afrostalin/FireNET/README.md

 * Go to plugins/3rd folder and unpack 3rd.7z archive

 ### Compiling
-* Go to plugins folder and choose plugin (FireNetCore/FireNetClient/FireNetServer/FireNetUI)
+* Go to plugins folder
 * Use .cryproject file to generate solution
 * Open solution with Visual Studio.
 * Build the solution in the configuration (Debug, Release, ...) of your choice.